arambazamba/ng-adv/labs/lab-02/readme.md

     > Note: You can take the following components as a [reference](https://github.com/arambazamba/ng-adv/tree/main/demos/02-components-forms/component-forms/src/app/demos/samples/validaton-intro):

-- Convert the project to a standalone app
+- Convert the project to bootstrap and use standalone components

 ## Guide